Sunday, June 18, 2023

 “Well, honey, someone must have replanted it,” her mother Claire explained, while she examined the mysterious regrown baby tree.
 “This is as bad as having a weed that never dies!”

 “So, what happened?” her father asked.
-“The ground opened and grew a new tree overnight?”
+“The ground opened, and it grew a new tree overnight?”

 “Fine, I’ll leave this little tree alone,” her father agreed.

-“Realistic, pragmatic, practical,” her father instructed in a firm tone.
+“Practical,” her father said in a firm tone.

-“Realistically, trees bring us oxygen to breathe,” Olivia snapped.
+“Last time I checked, trees bring us oxygen to breathe,” Olivia said.
 “Maybe you can explain it to me.
 I’m only in the seventh grade.”

-Her parents decided not to respond to her smart-aleck comments.
+Her parents did not respond to her smart-aleck comments.

 As she headed off to school, it started raining, one raindrop at a time, which fogged her glasses.